jammc313/PopulationGenomicAnalyses/Instructions_for_project_work.md

 less unk1.bim
 ```

-do the same for the `.fam` file
+do the same for the `.fam` file:
 ```
 less unk1.fam
 ```
-As mentioned before the `.bim` file store the variant markers present in the data and `.fam` lists the samples. (you can try to look at the .bed as well, but this file is in binary format and cannot be visualized as text if you want to see the specific genotype info you must export the bed format to a ped format)
+As mentioned before the `.bim` file store the variant markers present in the data and `.fam` lists the samples.
+You can try to look at the .bed as well, but this file is in binary format and cannot be visualized as text.
+If you want to see the specific genotype info you must export the .bed format to a .ped format.

-Read in a  bed file dataset and convert to ped format by typing/pasting in:
+Read in a .bed file dataset and convert to .ped format by typing/pasting in:
 ```
 plink --bfile unk1 --recode --out unk1_ped
 ```
 #### Look at the info that Plink prints to the screen.
 How many SNPs are there in the data?
 How many individuals?
 How much missing data?
 Compare this level of missing data to that of a reference dataset.
 Is there a difference, if so; why do you think that is the case?
 HINT: Look at the names of the unknown samples!

-#### Look at the first few lines of the newly generated .map (sample info) and .ped (marker and genotype info) files using the more command as demonstrated above
+#### Look at the first few lines of the newly generated .map (sample info) and .ped (marker and genotype info) files using the more command as demonstrated above.

-Read in bed/ped file and convert to tped
+Reading in a .bed/.ped file and converting to .tped:
 ```
 plink --bfile unk1 --recode transpose --out unk1_tped plink --file unk1_ped --recode transpose --out unk1_tped
 ```
-Do you see the difference in the two commands above for reading from a bed (--bfile) and reading from a ped (--file) file.
+Do you see the difference in the two commands above for reading from a .bed (--bfile) and reading from a .ped (--file) file?
 Which one takes longer to read-in?

-Look at the first few lines of the  `.tfam` and `.tped` files by using the `less` command
+Look at the first few lines of the  .tfam and .tped files by using the `less` command

 #### Can you see what symbol is used to encode missing data?

-Note- try to always work with bed files, they are much smaller and takes less time to read in.
-See this for yourself by inspecting the difference in file sizes:
+Note: try to always work with .bed files; they are much smaller and take less time to read in.
+You can see this for yourself by inspecting the difference in file sizes:

 ```
 ls -lh *
 ```

-Plink can convert to other file formats as well, you can have a look in the manual for the different types of conversions
+Plink can convert to other file formats as well, you can have a look in the manual for the different types of conversions possible.

-## Data filtering.
-Missingness, HWE and MAF
+## Data filtering: Missingness, HWE and MAF
 Now we will start to clean our data before further analysis.
 Take note of how many individuals and markers are being filtered out of your dataset at each stage; this is important information for the report.

 Look at the missingness information of each individual and SNP by typing:
 ```
 plink  --bfile unk1 --missing --out test1miss
 ```
-Look at the two generated files by using the `less` command (q to quit)
+Look at the two generated files by using the `less` command (q to quit):
 ```
 less test1miss.imiss
 less test1miss.lmiss
 ```

-The `.imiss` contains the individual missingness and the `.lmiss` the marker missingness
+The `.imiss` contains the individual missingness and the `.lmiss` the marker missingness.
 Do you understand the columns of the files?
-The last three columns are the number of missing, the total, and the fraction of missing markers and individuals for the two files respectively
+The last three columns are the number of missing, the total, and the fraction of missing markers and individuals for the two files respectively.

-We will start our filtering process by filtering for missing data
+We will start our filtering process by filtering for missing data.
-First, we filter for marker missingness, we have 1000’s of markers but only 80 individuals, so we want to try to save filtering out unnecessary individuals
+First, we filter for marker missingness, we have 1000’s of markers but only 80 individuals, so we would prefer to filter markers rather than individuals.

 Paste in the command below to filter out markers with more than 10% missing data
 ```